 He is really good at making everything better.
 He told her not to worry.

-The COVID test was easy and quick and hopefully, she gets the results soon!
+The COVID test was easy and quick, and hopefully, she will get the results soon!

 Then we went to lunch together.
 I kept shoving the thought out of my